 Located in The Pavilion at Durham Central Park, 501 Foster Street, Durham NC 27701

-Qualified farmers, prepared food artisans, or craftspeople who reside and grow or create their products within a 50-mile radius of the market.
+Vendors at this year-round market are qualified farmers, prepared food artisans, or craftspeople who reside and grow or create their products within a 50 mile radius of our market location.

 Hillsborough